data-preservation-programs/singularity/docs/en/cli-reference/admin/migrate-dataset.md

 OPTIONS:
    --mongo-connection-string value  MongoDB connection string (default: "mongodb://localhost:27017") [$MONGO_CONNECTION_STRING]
    --skip-items                     Skip migrating details about items and folders.
-This will make the migration much much faster.
+This will make the migration much faster.
 Useful if you only want to make deals. (default: false)
    --help, -h                       show help
 ```
 {% endcode %}